 In 2015, Google India and Tata Trust began a digital literacy initiative for the under-served market of rural women living in India.
 The initiative provides a bicycle, a mobile or tablet and training to local women who then ride the bike to the surrounding villages to share and educate other local women for greater e-literacy.
 In 2016, Tata Trusts advised that almost 100,000 women had been trained under the program.
 In 2016, this “Saathis” initiative expanded to include four more states in India for a total of 13 states.

-Yesterday, the Indian Express published an article that I highly recommend about how this program is transforming communities.
+The Indian Express published an article that I highly recommend about how this program is transforming communities.
 The article highlighted that, although women had heard the terms smart phone and internet, they have little knowledge of the benefits to them due to limited access.
 According to the article, women in rural villages who have recently experienced internet access through this program, “are now very comfortable using applications like Mail, Gallery, Calculator, Whatsapp and Chrome.”

 By educating rural women on the benefits and services offered through access to the internet via mobile phones or tablets, the initiative tries to overcome the barriers to women’s phone ownership and usage while driving demand for health, education and entertainment for women.